ruimaranhao/MLND/capstone/report.md

 only needs to put let machines do their work to find the best configuration possible.

+Another improvement is to use a lib that downloads the historical data at runtime.
+All Python libs are currently deprecated, and that limits the applicability of the current approach.

 I actually plan to improve the current state of the classifiers and build an short-selling trader and connect it with, e.g., RobinHood (when they make their API available).